trek2710/xc-ce-training/README.md

         - Make a note of the complex password because you will use it in step 6 below
     - Copy `.p12` file to your cloned repo folder

-6. Update variables and values:
+6. in VScode, Update variables and values:
     - Rename `vars.auto.tfvars.example` to `vars.auto.tfvars` and modify values to match your deployment
     - In `provider.tf` update the values for `resource_group_name` and `storage_account_name` to match the values you used to create the Storage Account in step 3.